Board's work and fees

 Evaluation of the Board’s work

 The Board’s work is evaluated yearly through a structured process conducted under the direction of the Chairman of the Board.
-The 2022 evaluation was conducted via a questionnaire that each board member was requested to complete, in the aim of gaining an idea about the directors’ views on, among other things, how the board work has been conducted and which measures can be taken to improve the board work as well as which matters the directors feel should be given more attention.
+The 2024 evaluation was conducted via a questionnaire that each board member was requested to complete, with the aim of gaining an idea about the directors’ views on, among other things, how board work has been conducted and which measures can be taken to improve board work as well as which matters the directors feel should be given more attention.
 The evaluation also aims to provide information about areas the directors feel may be suitable to have additional expertise on the Board.
 This could pertain to expertise related to Industrivärden’s operations, business environment, internal policies and core values, but also expertise related to the portfolio companies’ operations, sectors and markets, and sustainability issues and relevant megatrends.
-The Chairman of the Board also held individual discussions with directors on the board work during the year.
+The Chairman of the Board also held individual discussions with directors on the years' board work.
 The results of the board evaluation were reported to and discussed by the Board, and were also reported on in the Nominating Committee.